kylejlin/snipe-hunt/rust_impl/README.md

 ### Train on a 13-inch Intel MacBook Pro

-From `rust_impl`, this thermal-conscious command caps both self-play and promotion arenas at three worker threads, leaving CPU headroom on a dual-core 2017 13-inch Intel MacBook Pro, compiles for its native AVX2/FMA-capable CPU, and prevents idle system sleep:
+From `rust_impl`, this command lets Fajita choose its default worker count, compiles for the native AVX2/FMA-capable CPU in a 2017 13-inch Intel MacBook Pro, and prevents idle system sleep:

 ```sh
 RUSTFLAGS="-C target-cpu=native" \